kirbydesign/designsystem/.github/CONTRIBUTING.md

 In the following two examples - note how the _good example_ clearly communicates intent while being easy to read and understand.

-Consider the following _bad_ example:
+Have a look at the following two examples:

 ![](images/bad-test-example.png)

-Here you have to interpret what is meant by:

-> ButtonComponent + Kirby page Page Actions background-color: #fff

-The intent of the test is unclear; what is it exactly that should have the white background color here?
-Not only that, but the sentence is also hard to read and understand as a sentence.

-Now consider the following _good_ example:

 ![](images/good-test-example.png)

+Start by considering the first example.
+Notice how hard the test is to understand when read as a sentence and that the intent is unclear; what is it exactly that should have the white background color here?

-When read as a sentence, the intent of the test is clearly communicated while being easy to read and understand:
+Now consider the second example, it can easily be read as a sentence and the intent of the test is clearly communicated.

-> ButtonComponent in Kirby Page inside Page Actions should render with correct background-color

 There is no guessing what should have the white background color applied; the sentence clearly states that it is the ButtonComponent.

 To achieve this, you can follow these pointers: